 As school bus contractors heard at the NSTA Mid-Winter Meeting last month, the figure dwarfs the money made available to date by the Diesel Emissions Reduction Act over the entire life of the federal replacement and repower program.

 The VW trust fund specifically targets 2009 and older diesel vehicles, though local governments with sunset programs are eligible to receive funding for 2010 diesel vehicles.
 The Mitigation Trust Fund also borrows from DERA-eligible mitigation actions.
-For the public and private school bus industry, these are namely fuel efficiency and idle reduction equipment, including single-wide tires, fuel-operated heaters and auxiliary power units.
+For the public and private school bus industry, these are namely alternative fuel investments, fuel efficiency and idle reduction equipment, including single-wide tires, fuel-operated heaters and auxiliary power units.

-And, like with DERA, both school districts and private bus contractors must compete with other modes, but any hoops to jump through will be worth it when considering that the VW trust fund will pay for up to 100 percent of the cost of purchasing a new school bus or repowering the engine, including 100 percent of the cost of a new electric replacement school bus in private fleets operated under contract with school districts.
+And, like with DERA, both school districts and private bus contractors must compete with other modes, but any hoops to jump through will be worth it when considering that the VW trust fund will pay for up to 100 percent of the cost of purchasing a new clean diesel or alternative-fuel school bus or repowering the engine, including 100 percent of the cost of a new electric replacement school bus in private fleets operated under contract with school districts.
 Charging infrastructure funds can also be purchased with VW funds.

 “That’s a huge victory for the industry, here,” said Gabe Rozsa, a managing partner of Prime Policy Group, NSTA’s lobbying firm in D.C.

 The VW settlement first requires a court-appointed, independent trustee to administer the program and awards.
 While the trustee is expected to be named by the spring, funds are still expected to be made available later this year.
 In the meantime, school districts and school bus contractors should do their homework on how to apply.
 They’ll need to work with their respective states, likely the environmental agency or perhaps the attorney general or department of transportation, which will be charged with writing mitigation plans.